-The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) building, which is located near the Detroit Medical Center (DMC) and the Wayne State University School of Medicine (SOM).
-Being in such close proximity with the SOM and a wide variety of teaching hospitals allows the program to partner with world class researchers in order to collaborate on research ideas that will translate into clinical practice.
-We have exceptional faculty and clinical instructors that are dedicated to the profession of nurse anesthesia and the teaching of students as well as a state-of-the-art teaching facility and anesthesia classrooms.
+The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences building, located near the Detroit Medical Center and the Wayne State University School of Medicine.
+Being in such close proximity with the School of Medicine and a wide variety of teaching hospitals allows the program to partner with world-class researchers in order to collaborate on research ideas that will translate into clinical practice.
+We have exceptional faculty and clinical instructors dedicated to the profession of nurse anesthesia and the teaching of students using state-of-the-art teaching facility and anesthesia classrooms.
 We encourage you to peruse our website to learn about the field of anesthesia and ways in which you can pursue a career in Nurse Anesthesia practice.
 After navigating through our website, feel free to contact us if you have any questions.

 History of the Wayne State University Nurse Anesthesia program

-In the spring of 2002, the College of Pharmacy and Allied Health Professions relocated to its current location on Mack Avenue and John R in Detroit, under its new name of Eugene Applebaum College of Pharmacy and Health Sciences.
-The college houses four departments: Fundamental and Applied Sciences, Pharmaceutical Sciences, Pharmacy Practice, and Health Care Sciences.
+In the spring of 2002, the College of Pharmacy and Allied Health Professions relocated to its current location, under its new name of Eugene Applebaum College of Pharmacy and Health Sciences.
+The college houses four departments: Health Sciences, Applied Health Sciences, Pharmacy Practice and Pharmaceutical Sciences.
 The Nurse Anesthesia program is part of the Department of Health Care Sciences.

 An overview of the field of anesthesia and its practice

 The practice of Anesthesia is the process used to render a patient insensible to pain during surgical, obstetrical and some diagnostic procedures.
-Nurse anesthesia was established in the late 1800s as the first clinical nursing specialty as a result of the growing need surgeons had for specialists in anesthesia practice.
+Nurse anesthesia was established in the late 1800s as the first clinical nursing specialty as a result of the growing needs of surgeons for specialists in anesthesia practice.

 Nurse anesthesia is an expanded role that implements both nursing and medical functions to a wide patient population for surgical and procedural interventions.
-Nurse anesthetists are registered nurses who have completed a rigorous master's degree program and taken and passed the National Certification Examination (NCE) to be eligible to practice as a certified registered nurse anesthetist (CRNA).
+Nurse anesthetists are registered nurses who have completed a rigorous doctoral degree program and taken and passed the National Certification Examination to be eligible to practice as a certified registered nurse anesthetist (CRNA).
 A CRNA takes care of the surgical or obstetrical patients before, during and after surgery and after the delivery of a baby.
-Because CRNAs have advanced degree as specialists in anesthesia practice, they practice in all 50 states in traditional and non-traditional health care settings and every setting in which anesthesia is delivered.
-They practice on a solo basis, in groups, collaboratively with other CRNAs, and with physicians in various hospital settings and or clinics.
+Because CRNAs have advanced degree as specialists in anesthesia practice, they practice in all 50 states in traditional and non-traditional health care settings.
+CRNAs are employed in teaching hospitals, trauma centers, ambulatory, and private facilities and independent practices.
+Nurse anesthetists are the sole anesthesia providers in rural hospital facilities.

 Becoming a nurse anesthetist

-Anyone interested in becoming a nurse anesthetist must first become a registered nurse with a baccalaureate degree in nursing or a related science degree.
+Anyone interested in becoming a nurse anesthetist must first become a registered nurse with a baccalaureate degree in nursing.
 Individuals must also work in an Intensive Care Unit (ICU) before applying to a nurse anesthesia program.
-The program for nurse anesthesia education is extensive, and currently, the degree earned is at a master's level.
-By 2022, all programs in the country will have to be at the clinical doctorate level.
+The program for nurse anesthesia education is extensive, with a terminal degree of a doctorate in nurse anesthesia practice.